cockroachdb/docs/cockroachcloud/free-closed-beta.md

 ## Can CockroachCloud Free be used for production apps?

 CockroachCloud Free is currently in beta and as such, it is not suitable for production use.
-Specifically, there are capabilities we are still working on enabling such as the ability to enable backups, and no-downtime upgrades to a paid tier.
+Specifically, there are capabilities we are still working on enabling, such as the ability to enable backups, to import data, and no-downtime upgrades to a paid tier.
 These capabilities and more are coming soon!

 ## What’s next?